maueroats/teaching/content/intermediate-cs/ch08/ch08-build-it.md

 ## Yellow Box

-Make a 400x50 graph of the y-coordinate on the vertical axis.
-On the horizontal axis is t.
-Make the background yellow and put a single horizontal axis along the middle.
+Make a 400x50 yellow rectangle for the background.
+Place a single horizontal gray line in the middle (for the axis).

+The horizontal axis of the graph will be "t".
+On the vertical axis, graph the `y-red` function with a red dot.

 * Computer coordinates are $0 \le x \le 400$ and $0 \le y \le 50$.
 * People coordinates are horizontally $0\le t \le 6\pi$ and vertically
   $-200 \le
   y \le 200$.

-On the same graph, draw the x-coordinate vertically.
+After have the first part working, on the same image, graph the `x-blue` function vertically with a blue dot.
+(So really the `x-blue` will be a vertical amount.)